qpsolvers/free_for_all_qpbenchmark/README.md

 qpbenchmark ./free_for_all_qpbenchmark.py run
 ```

-The outcome is a standardized report comparing all available solvers against the different [benchmark metrics](https://github.com/qpsolvers/qpbenchmark#metrics).
+The outcome, written to the `results/` directory, is a standardized report comparing all available solvers against the different [benchmark metrics](https://github.com/qpsolvers/qpbenchmark#metrics).
 You can check out and post your own results in the [Results forum](https://github.com/qpsolvers/free_for_all_qpbenchmark/discussions/categories/results).

 ## Contributions